1,000+ Opportunities

 Watch the live stream below, and download our apps on Roku, Apple TV, Amazon Fire TV and more.
 Click here to learn more.
 Watch at 6PM, streaming live on every device.

-Based on current listing details, eligibility includes: Public and private institutions of higher education in Tennessee, including the University of Tennessee system, Tennessee Board of Regents institutions, and other institutions eligible for the Tennessee Lottery Scholars… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public and private institutions of higher education in Tennessee, including the University of Tennessee system, Tennessee Board of Regents institutions, and other institutions eligible for the Tennessee Lottery Scholars….
+Confirm the full requirements in the official notice before applying.

-The current target date is January 3, 2027.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Higher Education Safety Grant (Tennessee) are due January 3, 2027.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.